dptools/process_audio_diary/README.md

 ### Setup <a name="setup"></a>
 All necessary Python (3.9) dependencies can be found in the setup/audio_process.yml file in this repo.
 As long as you have Anaconda installed, you can easily create a Python enviornment for running this code by moving to the setup folder and running:

-	conda env create -f process_audio.yml
+	conda env create -f audio_process.yml

 To activate the environment, which should be done each time before running the code, use:

-	conda activate process_audio
+	conda activate audio_process

-Note that before the first time running on a new machine, it may be necessary to start Python and enter the following two commands, in order for the NLP features script to work:
+Note that before the first time running on a new machine, it may be necessary to start Python (in the activated conda environment) and enter the following two commands, in order for the NLP features script to work:

 	import nltk
 	nltk.download('cmudict')

+It will also be necessary to install the lab encryption model for a first run, if the raw files need to be decrypted.
+To do so, enter the following command after activating the environment:

+	pip install cryptease

 Other dependencies are OpenSMILE (2.3.0) and ffmpeg (4.3.2), as well as the ability to run bash scripts and a working mail command - the latter two should be available on any standard Linux server.